 Oh dear, not an open question.
 Bait, coming from this woman.
 The black dye in her hair disguised the gray so well, and whatever soaps and creams she lathered hid wrinkles and pockmarks.
 A decent mask that gave her back ten years.
 But mine was better.

 “Today, I went into the city,” I said, hoping to escape whatever trap she was setting, “with Cyra, my dearest friend.”
 Mirima loved Cyra.
-Who didn’t?
+The older men and women here seemed to.
 “We inquired as to the feelings of the people concerning the siege.”
-I’d given the best answer I could, though I expected her to smell the lie.
+I’d given my best answer, though I expected her to smell the lie.

 “And what do the people say about the siege?”
 How bitterly she intoned people.
 Her disdain for them blinded her to my obvious deception.
 Good.

-“Just like here in the palace, opinion is divided.
-Some see it as serious, and others as a minor inconvenience.”
+“Like here in the palace, opinion is divided.
+Some see it as serious, and others as a trifle.”
 Everyone knew that, though.
 Better to give obvious answers and reassure them that I’m dull.

 “I agree.”
 I glanced up and down her thick, flowery gown.
 How to end this agonizing conversation?
 “To be truthful, I was so scared.
 When I looked out from the balcony at the yurts and horsemen filling the horizon, I so wanted Kyars to be here to hold me.”